zhangjiangen11/GodotRenderDocLauncher/README.md

 ## Walkthrough

+On project startup a button is added to the toolbar.
+Click this button to launch RenderDoc.

 <p align="center">
 <img src=".github/RenderDocLauncherButton.png" alt= "RenderDocLauncherButton" width="75%">
 </p>

 The first time you click the button you will be prompted to provide RenderDoc's location.
-This will be saved in a resource file.
+This will be saved to a resource file so you do not need to do it again.

+*For Windows this would typically be if the* `C:\\Program Files\\RenderDoc\\qrenderdoc.exe installer` *was used.*

 <p align="center">
 <img src=".github/RenderDocLauncherLocation.png" alt="RenderDocLauncherLocation" width="75%">
 </p>

 After you provide RenderDoc's location, it will be launched and the game will automatically start.
-This and other launch settings can be found at addons/renderdoc_launcher/res/settings.cap.
+This and other settings can be found at `addons/renderdoc_launcher/res/default_settings.cap`.
+Edit this file according to your needs.

+These settings are copied into `addons/renderdoc_launcher/res/settings.cap` for the actual launch.

 <p align="center">
 <img src=".github/RenderDocLauncherExample.png" alt="RenderDocLauncherExample" width="75%">
 </p>

-**Notes:**  If you work/test your game on multiple OS's it should work fine as the plugin stores a location for each OS.
-If you find yourself working with other people, it might be a good idea to add `addons/renderdoc_launcher/res/renderdoc_path.tres` to your .gitignore so you dont overwrite each others RenderDoc locations.
+**Notes:**  `addons/renderdoc_launcher/res/renderdoc_path.tres` which is where the path to RenderDoc is saved is in the `.gitignore` of the addon.
+This is the default because if you are working with other people on a project, your RenderDoc locations will differ.
+Same logic applies for the settings, but the default ones.

+If working on a project alone, feel free to remove the `.gitignore`, the path Resource even supports multiple OSs if you do test your project on multiple of them.

 ---